Franz Woidich: Eastern Front

-He was transferred to the 3.
-Staffel of Jagdgeschwader 52 (JG 52–52nd Fighter Wing) which fought on the Eastern Front on 1 April 1942.
+Woidich was transferred to the 3.
+Staffel of Jagdgeschwader 52 (JG 52–52nd Fighter Wing) on 1 April 1942.
+The Staffel was under command of Oberleutnant Helmut Bennemann and subordinated to I. Gruppe of JG 52 led by Hauptmann Karl-Heinz Leesmann.
+The Gruppe had been withdrawn from combat operations on 1 February 1942, and following a period of recuperation and replenishment at Jesau near Königsberg, present-day Kaliningrad in Russia, had moved to Olmütz, present-day Olomouc in Czech Republic, on 11 April.
+On 17 May, I. Gruppe was ordered back to the Eastern Front and relocated to Artyomovsk, present-day Bakhmut.

 Here he claimed seven aerial victories by the end of 1942.
 On 11 June 1943, Woidich succeeded Oberleutnant Rudolf Miethig who was killed in action the day before as Staffelkapitän (squadron leader) of 3.
 Staffel of JG 52.
 At the time his score had increased to 16 aerial victories.
 On 13 July 1943 during the Battle of Kursk, Woidich, accompanied by his wingman Leutnant Franz Schall, claimed two Ilyushin Il-2 ground attack aircraft shot down.

 His score of enemy aircraft shot down had increased to 56 by the end of 1943.
 He had claimed four aircraft shot down on both 7 and 13 July 1943.
-He was decorated with the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 11 June 1944 following his 80th aerial victory.
+Following his 80th aerial victory, Woidich was awarded with the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 11 June 1944.
 A noteworthy achievement was made on 11 January 1944 when he claimed his 57th to 60th aerial victory.
 He became an "ace-in-a-day" on 17 January 1944 when he shot down his 62nd to 66th enemy aircraft.
 He again claimed four aircraft shot down on 16 April 1944 for victories 72 to 75.
 His most successful month was July 1944 with 29 aircraft shot down.
 In July 1944, Woidich was credited with his 100th aerial victory.
 He was the 84th Luftwaffe pilot to achieve the century mark.
 On 10 August, he transferred command of 3.
 Staffel to Leutnant Leonhard Färber.

 Woidich was transferred to Ergänzungsstaffel (Training/Supplement Squadron) of Jagdgeschwader 400 (JG 400–400th Fighter Wing) for conversion training to the Messerschmitt Me 163 rocket powered aircraft on 11 August 1944.
-As a Staffelkapitän (squadron leader) of the 6./JG 400 he claimed one of the very rare aerial victories while flying the Me 163 rocket fighter on 22 April 1945.
+On 12 November, he was appointed the first Staffelkapitän of the 7.
+Staffel of JG 400.
+On 22 April 1945, Woidich claimed one of the very rare aerial victories while flying the Me 163 rocket fighter.